Lubavitcher Yeshiva Academy Wellness Policy

 Children from families with incomes over 185% of the poverty level pay full price, though their meals are still subsidized to some extent.
 Local school food authorities set their own prices for full-priced meals.

-In addition to cash reimbursements, schools are entitled by law to receive commodity foods (entitlement foods) at a value of 0.1750 cents for each meal served.
-Schools can also get bonus commodities as they are available from surplus stocks.
+In addition to cash reimbursements, LYA is entitled by law to receive commodity foods (entitlement foods) at a value of 0.1750 cents for each meal served.
+LYA can also get bonus commodities as they are available from surplus stocks.
+Alternatively, LYA may receive fresh fruits and vegetables from USDA in lieu of the commodity foods.
 Under the school Meals Initiative, USDA also provided schools with technical training and assistance to help school food service staffs prepare healthy meals, and nutrition education to help children understand the link between diet and health.